-USE MINIMUM/MAXIMUM NUMBER OF PARKING SPACES Residential Minimum of 1 space per dwelling unit for properties on blocks with single family zoning, no parking minimum for_all other properties and a maximum of 1.6 parking spaces per dwelling unit.
+USE MINIMUM/MAXIMUM NUMBER OF PARKING SPACES Residential Minimum of 1 space per dwelling unit for properties on blocks with single family zoning, no parking minimum for all other properties and a maximum of 1.6 2 parking spaces per dwelling unit.
+Minimum .25 spaces per unit for Multi-Family Elderly or Disabled.
 Office Maximum of one (1) parking space per 300 square feet of office space.
-Mixed-use developments and multi- use developments of residential and office uses may share parking spaces as per Section 12.203.
-Restaurants/Nightclubs For all sites within 800' of single family zoning, minimum of one (1) parking space per 150 square feet of restaurant/nightclub space.
+Mixed-use developments and multi-use developments of residential and office uses may share parking spaces as per Section 12.203 .
+Hotels and motels Maximum of 1 space per room plus 1 space per 4 seats of meeting room capacity plus a maximum of 1 parking space per 250 square feet of Eating, Drinking and Entertainment Establishments.
+Eating, Drinking and Entertainment Establishments For all sites within 800' of single family zoning, minimum of one (1) parking space per 150 square feet of Eating, Drinking and Entertainment Establishments space.
 For all other sites, no minimum.
 Maximum of one (1) space per 75 square feet.
-Retail Maximum of one (1) space per 250 square feet.
-All Other Non- The maximum number of parking spaces permitted is Residential Uses listed as the minimum amount required in the Table 12.202, per non-residential use.
+All Other Non- Residential Uses The maximum number of parking spaces permitted is listed as the minimum amount required in the Table 12.202 , per non residential use.
+Maximum of 1 space per 250 square feet.